makeJAM/Boarding/README.md

-# boarding
+# Board info

-info for board
+collection of info based on topics for board